- How to register

 Consultations with the doctor are by appointment and patients are free to consult any doctor they may choose.
-Appointments may be made by calling at, or telephoning Portway Surgery.
+Appointments may be made by calling at, or telephoning Porthcawl medical centre.
 You will normally be allocated an appointment with the doctor for 10 minutes.
 If, however, you feel that you require an appointment which is likely to take longer than 10 minutes, please tell the receptionist who can arrange this for you.
 This arrangement of longer appointments will avoid those patients who are booked after you, from being kept waiting unnecessarily.

 Please make every effort to keep the appointments you have arranged.
 If you no longer need the appointment, please telephone the surgery as soon as you are able to, to enable the appointment to be offered to another patient.

 If you are late for an appointment, it may not be possible for your doctor to see you when you arrive, and you may be asked to make another appointment.